 Appropriate for testing children from 30 months through to five years of age.… More

 Otoacoustic Emission Testing

-Otoacoustic Emission (OAE) testing measures the status of the inner ear (cochlear), specifically hair cell function.… More
+Otoacoustic Emission (OAE) testing measures the status of the inner ear (cochlea), specifically hair cell function.… More

 Pure Tone Audiometry

-Pure-tone Audiometry is a behavioural test measure used to determine hearing sensitivity and is conducted in a soundproof room.The test is performed using headphones and the patient is asked to respond each time they hear a sound.… More
+Pure-tone Audiometry is a behavioural test used to determine hearing sensitivity and is conducted in a soundproof room.… More

-Word recognition/speech discrimination tests the ability to hear correctly an open set of monosyllabic words.… More
+Word recognition/speech discrimination tests the ability to hear correctly a set of words or sentences.… More